LionKimbro/lions_internet_office/2021/users/lion/entries/2021-09-06_programming-philosophy.md

 The data dictionary is, very importantly, not a comment within the code-base.
 It can be referenced from a comment in the code base, but it is not a comment within the code-base.
 There is too much information that needs to be communicated about a variable, to neatly fit within the code as written.

 Essentially, the strategy is <a href="#discipline-in-the-mind">to take the security rules out of the programming language, and into the mind of the programmer.</a>

+### <a name="globals-2">Global Variables > Return Values</a>

+We've talked about parameters, but let's talk about return values, too.

+Before returning a value, you can ask yourself:  "Is there a canonical location that this value, the product of a function, could or should go?"

+If the value is not momentary and ephemeral -- the same kind of consideration as for "Is this a genuine parameter or not?" -- but is rather part of the developing context -- then do not return the calculation as a return value.
+Rather, store the value in a globally accessible canonical location.
+Then it can be referred to by anything that would use it, rather than having to daisy chain it from one point in the code to another.

 ### <a name="probes">Probes > Tests</a>